 For those robust few youngsters who haven’t noticed, the fact is that people in the United States spend substantially more on healthcare than any other developed nation.

-And while you would think that being the most expensive would translate into at least the comfort of being the best, the U.S staggers gasping across the finish line in 37th place out of 190 nations ranked by the World Health Organization, behind such great global powers as Morocco, Cyprus and Oman.
+While you would think that being the most expensive would translate into at least the comfort of being among the best.
+Not so.
+The U.S staggers gasping across the finish line in 37th place out of 190 nations ranked by the World Health Organization, behind such global economic powers as Morocco, Cyprus and Oman.

 A great deal of alarm has been raised these last few years about the skyrocketing cost of drugs.
-Gven that Big Pharma spends more on lobbying ($231 million) than any other industry, it's not likely to be addressed in any serious way soo.
-That the insurance industry comes in second in lobbying expendures is no surprise either.
+Given that Big Pharma spends more on lobbying ($231 million) than any other industry, it's not likely to be addressed in any serious way soon.
+That the insurance industry comes in second to pharmaceutical concerns in lobbying expendures is no surprise either.

-Given these prices and the even more expensive drugs in the pipeline, expats find it's worth the risk of forsaking a healthcare system ranked 37th in quality for one that is ranked 61st (Mexico).
+Given these drug prices and the even more expensive drugs in the pipeline, expats are deciding it's worth the risk of forsaking a healthcare system that’s ranked 37th in quality for one that is ranked 61st (Mexico).

 How much more expensive are drugs in the U.S?
 Researching the cost of the 115 commonly prescribed drugs, here are the approximate median monthly costs if you have coupons and purchase them at places like Target, Costco and Walgreen against what they cost in Mexico.